Irritable bowel syndrome (IBS) is a chronic disorder of the large intestine, also known as the colon.

 - weight loss

 Having IBS doesn’t increase your risk of colon cancer, but that doesn’t mean you should ignore symptoms.
-To be on the safe side, tell your doctor about new symptoms such as rectal bleeding, narrowed stool, or weight loss.
+To be safe, tell your doctor about new symptoms such as rectal bleeding, narrowed stool, or weight loss.

-Talk to your doctor about colon cancer screening.
-For most people, colonoscopy screening should begin at age 50.
+Talk with a doctor about colon cancer screening.
+For most people, colonoscopy screening should begin at

 If you have a family history of colon cancer or other risk factors, your doctor may recommend earlier or more frequent screening.

-IBS can generally be managed by making certain dietary and other lifestyle changes.
+IBS can generally be managed by making specific dietary and other lifestyle changes.
 More severe cases can be treated with medications.

 Having IBS doesn’t increase your risk of developing colon cancer.

 Symptoms of colon cancer tend to appear only after the disease has spread.
-Screening for colon cancer can detect and remove precancerous polyps before they have the chance to develop into cancer.
+Screening for colon cancer can detect and remove precancerous polyps before they can become cancer.

-Because the symptoms of IBS, colon cancer, and some other gastrointestinal disorders overlap, see a doctor to get the right diagnosis.
+Because the symptoms of IBS, colon cancer, and other gastrointestinal disorders overlap, it’s best to see a doctor to get the right diagnosis.
 They can help you manage or treat your condition so you can start feeling better.